 1. Start planning 2-3 months before the show

-I cannot emphasize this enough.
-2-3 MONTHS early sounds like a lot but when crunch time comes around (as it always does) you will thank yourself for being ahead of the game.
+This cannot be emphasized enough.
+2-3 months early sounds like a lot but when crunch time comes around (as it always does) you will thank yourself for being ahead of the game.
 A good place to start is with the following 2 items:

 a.
 Create or Modify your boat show planning checklist.
 If you don't have one already, create a checklist - complete with task assignments, deadlines, and budgets - that can be shared with your team.
 This will ensure everyone is on the same page and each person knows what to do, by when, and how much money is allotted toward a task.